ForlornU/TopdownStarter/README.md

 This 2D Pixelart, TopDown action Starter Project include all the basics you need to get started creating a game.

-# Notice!
-This is still a preview, running on the 4.2-beta6 snapshot It lacks some features, notably it has no audio and pickups don't give anything.
-Full version to be released following the official 4.2 release

 # This project includes:
 - 2 Levels with different tile-sets
 - A simple but fully functional enemy